vaibhavvsk/argo-cd/Rebuild.md

 Output: `quay.io/argoproj/argocd-cli:v3.4.4_ubi9`

-> **Note:** The first build compiles Go from scratch and may take several minutes.
+> **Note:** Go is pulled from the official `golang:1.26.0` Docker image (no external `wget`) so the first build is reliable in restricted network environments.
 Subsequent builds reuse Docker layer cache — only the source compile step re-runs on code changes.

 ### 2. Build Redis on UBI9